Installing a Later 1991-93 Windshield

 when gluing it in, instead of the soft, gooey,

-messy butyl rubber used in older installations.
+messy BUTYL rubber used in original older installations.

 The trim on the GENUINE Volvo windshield